roblangford/roblangford/README.md

 ### Hi there 👋, I'm Rob and I've been working in tech since the 90's and always keen on automation.
-Hopefully this collection of things could be useful to people.
+I am the Cloud Services Lead, focussed on product delivery, automation, engineering and architecture.
+My team provides Platform as a Service to host Esri ArcGIS Enterprise software for clients, to allow GIS professionals to focus on the mapping, services, applications and they need.
+We perform the deployment, maintenance and upgrades to the cloud provider, Operating Systems and Esri Software as required.

 <br>

 ## 🔭 I’m currently working on...
 Writing and documenting the implementation of various tools and practices as part of my day to day work.
-I am a techincal team lead in Cloud Services, we provide Platform as a Service to host Esri software for clients, to allow GIS professionals to focus on the services, applications and tools they need.
-We perform the deployment, maintenance and upgrades to the cloud provider, Operating Systems and Esri Software as required.
+Hoping to publish content that that helps others on their automation journey and to fill in the gaps of the Devops delivery operations.

 <br>